StackVista/stackstate-docs/stackpacks/integrations/aws.md

 **AWS StackPack v5.0.2 (2020-11)**

-- Bugfix: Fixed and improved the parsing of custom stackstate identifier tags making it more flexible and ignoring case sensitivity
+- Bugfix: Fixed and improved the parsing of custom stackstate identifier tags making it more flexible and ignoring case sensitivity.
-- Bugfix: Fixed the merging between ECS service components with Traefik trace service components
+- Bugfix: Fixed the merging between ECS service components with Traefik trace service components.
-- Bugfix: Fixed profile selection doesn't work when you run `./install --profile`
+- Bugfix: Fixed profile selection doesn't work when you run `./install --profile`.

 **AWS StackPack v5.0.1 (2020-08-18)**